Tecdiary/mps-guide/v1/install/readme.md

 ```

 ::: warning
-**Developer License?** - If you have purchased developer license, please run install dependencies before following these steps by running `composer install`
+**Standard/Extended License?** - If you have purchased standard or extended license, please run install dependencies before following these steps by running `composer install`
 :::

 ::: warning